techliterate-co/techliterate-co.github.io/content/_index.md

 - Generate and manage strong passwords and use multi-factor authentication.
 - Spot phishing attempts and online scams before they catch you.
 - Use cloud services effectively and securely.
-- Write and debug simple Python scripts for real-world tasks.
 - Collaborate online with shared documents and version control.
 - Evaluate online information for accuracy, reliability, and bias.
 - Present a professional, secure digital presence that supports your career